 2020 Citizen Survey: follow-up survey

 As a result of the 2020 Citizen Survey, the Regional District of Okanagan-Similkameen Board of Directors approved a short follow-up survey to provide further insights into how residents and property owners prefer to engage with the Regional District.

-Paper copies of the survey will be available through municipal member offices and local volunteer fire halls.
+Paper copies of the survey were made available through municipal member offices, local volunteer fire halls and community centres.

 2020 Citizen Survey